Discover which states offer free CNA reciprocity in 2026

 Georgia

 To enter the Georgia Nurse Aide Registry, complete the CNA reciprocity form and submit the required supporting documents.
-The application requires you to show proof of employment within two years under the supervision of a registered nurse.
+The application requires you to show proof of employment under the supervision of a registered nurse within the previous 2 years.

 Idaho

-For Idaho to grant reciprocity, you must have a job offer or be living in the state.
+For Idaho to grant reciprocity, you must have a job offer or be a resident of the state.
 Moreover, there are some additional requirements you must submit with your reciprocity application:

-• Submit your NATCEP course certificate or transcripts of completion of one semester in nursing school.
+• Submit your NATCEP course certificate or transcripts of completion of 1 semester in nursing school.

-• Submit printed verification from your nurse aide registry stating you are active and without negative findings.
+• Submit a printed verification from your nurse aide registry stating that you have an active status and have no negative findings.

 • All documents must be in PDF format.
 Photos or screenshots are not acceptable.